Qualifying For A Mortgage: The Basics

 Your lender may ask for documentation verifying these types of assets, such as bank statements.

 You'll need to have a qualifying FICO® Score of at least 620 points to qualify for most types of loans.
-You should consider an FHA or VA loan if your score is lower than 620.
+You should consider a Federal Housing Administration (FHA) loan or Department of Veterans Affairs (VA) loan if your score is lower than 620.
 An FHA loan is a government-backed loan with lower debt, income and credit standards.
 You only need to have a credit score of 580 in order to qualify for an FHA loan with Rocket Mortgage®.
 You may be able to get an FHA loan with a score as low as 500 points if you can bring a down payment of at least 10% to your closing meeting.
-We don't offer FHA loans with a median credit score below 580 at this time.
+Rocket Mortgage doesn’t offer FHA loans with a median credit score below 580 at this time.

 Qualified active-duty service members, members of the National Guard, reservists and veterans may qualify for a VA Loan.
 These government-backed loans require a median FICO® Score of 580 or more.

-Mortgage lenders need to know that you have enough money coming in to cover all of your bills.
+Mortgage lenders need to know that homeowners have enough money coming in to cover all of their bills.
 This can be difficult to figure out by looking at only your income, so most lenders place increased importance on your debt-to-income ratio (DTI).
 Your DTI ratio is a percentage that tells lenders how much of your gross monthly income goes to required bills every month.

 It's easy to calculate your DTI ratio.
 Begin by adding up all of your fixed payments you make each month.
 Only include expenses that don't vary.
 Debt that’s considered when applying for a mortgage can include rent, credit card minimums and student loan payments.